 Amarillo Invokana Injury Attorneys

 In 2013, Invokana was the first in a new class of diabetes drugs to receive approval from the U.S. Food and Drug Administration (FDA).
 It is a sodium-glucose-cotransporter-2 (SGLT2) inhibitor.
 SGLT2 inhibitors are not insulin and they do not increase insulin sensitivity.
-They work to reduce blood sugar by forcing the kidneys to excrete glucose, via urine, rather reabsorbing it back into the blood.
+They work to reduce blood sugar by forcing the kidneys to excrete glucose, via urine, rather than reabsorbing it back into the blood.

 - Renal impairment